dompiotr85/WinRuler/Documentation/CODE_OF_CONDUCT.md

-# Code of Conduct - WinMeter
+# Code of Conduct - WinRuler

 ## Our Pledge